skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_12_lab_ak.md

     > **Note**: Wait for the creation task to complete before you move forward with this lab.

-1. In the navigation pane of the portal, select **Resource groups**.
+1. In the Azure portal's navigation pane, select **Resource groups**.

 1. On the **Resource groups** blade, select the **MonitoredAssets** resource group that you created earlier in this lab.